keithdunnett/sgminer-recipes/BUILD_A_GPU_MINING_RIG.md

 Having installed the drives, you'll want to set the order of boot devices in UEFI, and potentially make any settings relevant to a solid state drive if you have one.
 When you reboot this time, you should be ready to install an operating system.
 Or two, if you like.

-## Install your operating system(s) and drivers
+## Install operating system(s) and drivers

 We are, essentially, building a Linux rig.
 However, for the AMD RX470 and RX480 at least, you'll need Windows for the Polaris Bios Editor and also for ATiFlash 2.74, so you're faced with the choices of making Windows available on the rig itself or moving the GPUs to a Windows rig in order to flash them.
 For my purposes I'm going to set this rig up to dual-boot between Windows 10 Pro (which will mainly be used for flashing) and Ubuntu 16.04.1 for general mining use.
-I don't plan on doing this for every machine I come across, but a dual-boot rig could be useful.

-There are sufficient considerations in operating system installs that this section is being written as multiple HOWTOs; not everything I am doing is applicable to all situations.
-FIXME: links.
-# Dual Boot Win10 + Ubuntu mining rig
+# Chapter 2: Dual Boot Win10 + Ubuntu mining rig

-Installing and using Windows is not generally a priority aspect of setting up a Linux mining rig, but if you want the ability to flash
-RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.
+Installing and using Windows is not generally a priority aspect of setting up a Linux mining rig, but if you want the ability to flash RX470s and RX480s in place with ATiFlash, or use the Polaris Bios Editor, or simply evaluate both Windows and Linux on the same hardware, a dual boot setup may well be indicated.

 To achieve that, we install Windows first and Linux second.
 This page examines the process I used of installing Win 7 Professional with an OEM licence, updating it, taking a clone of it for posterity and then upgrading it to Windows 10 Professional, followed by getting Windows 10 to dual-boot with Ubuntu 16.04.1 LTS.
 Those who have Windows 10 installed may wish to skip to the section on setting up dual boot.

-# Section 1: Installing Windows 7 Professional
+# 2.1 Installing Windows 7 Professional

 ## Windows 7 Professional x64 OEM installation notes